zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation03.md

 Assumptions for the scenario specifications unless otherwise specified for the specific scenario:
 * For each scenario zone there are two name server configured.
-  * Both NS are in-bailiwick
+  * Both name servers are in-bailiwick
-  * Both NS have both IPv4 and IPv6 addresses
+  * Both name servers have both IPv4 and IPv6 addresses
   * All addresses are distinct
   * All required glue are present in the delegation.
-  * There is no zone.
+  * There is no actual zone or zone file, only a delegation.
+    * For this test, that the zone is missing is disregarded.

 ### REFERRAL-SIZE-OK-1
 This is the happy path.